brianmueller/cssi-curriculum/_lessons/javascript/01-intro-to-javascript-and-the-developer-console.md

 ## Using the Console

-We can play-around with Javascript in the Javascript Console.
-This is like a playground to experiment with Javascript.
+We can play-around with JavaScript in the JavaScript Console.
+This is like a playground to experiment with JavaScript.

 To get to the console, open chrome, and navigate to any webpage.
 Press <kbd>command</kbd> + <kbd>option</kbd> + <kbd>J</kbd>

 This gives you an area down at the bottom of the screen, called the console.
-The ">" symbol is called the prompt, where you can type js code.
+The ">" symbol is called the prompt, where you can type JavaScript code.

 ## Simple interpretation